 DIN Next Pro

-A slightly condensed sans-serif font (more condensed versions are available) DIN was originally based on geometric shapes and intended for use on traffic signs and technical documentation.
+A slightly condensed sans-serif typeface (more condensed font versions are available) DIN was originally based on geometric shapes and intended for use on traffic signs and technical documentation.
 Comes in a large range of weights.
 I love some of the subtle touches such as the slightly curved foot to the lower case ‘l’ and the cute little slab serif on the number ‘7’.

 Designed by German-born Paul Renner in 1928, the Futura family is one of the major typeface developments to come out of the Bauhaus movement.
 Very versatile due to its large range of weights from light through to extra bold.
 Its characters are quite long (look at that lower case ‘f’) and benefit from greater line spacing.
 I do have issues with the fact that the lower case ‘j’ doesn’t have a curved finish to its tail.
 Oooh … and that question mark!

-An elegant, old-style serif font, Garamond is more like an over-arching supergroup of fonts, as many different versions now exist.
+An elegant, old-style serif typeface, Garamond is more like an over-arching supergroup of fonts, as many different versions now exist.
 The original designs came from France or Italy in the 16th/17th centuries – one famed designer named Claude Garamond.
 However, most iterations stem from a design by Jean Jannon, done 60 years after Claude Garamond’s death.
 Garamond has been famously used in the Dr. Seuss as well as the U.S. editions of the Harry Potter books.

 A newer release in 1983 of the original 1957 Helvetica family.
 Originally designed by Max Miedinger and released by the Haas Type Foundry of Switzerland.
-A classic sans serif font that works well in any application from websites, to printed copy and clear and legible in signage applications.
+A classic sans serif typeface that works well in any application from websites, to printed copy and clear and legible in signage applications.
 A typeface that I don't think will ever date.

-I couldn't do an A to Z like this without including a font from British designer Neville Brody.
-Insignia was originally designed to use in the 1980s magazine 'Arena', eventually being released as a font in 1989.
+I couldn't do an A to Z like this without including a typeface from British designer Neville Brody.
+Insignia was originally designed to use in the 1980s magazine 'Arena', eventually being released in 1989.
 Heavily influenced by some of the 1930s typography of the Bauhaus, Insignia is a cutting edge classic of the 1990's computer design era.
 I love its geometric nature and the way some of the strokes cross over the character and poke out the other side again, such as on the upper case ‘P’ and ‘R’.

-A lovely geometric font, originally designed by Rudolf Koch in 1927, it was then redesigned by Victor Caruso in 1975, whereby he increased the height of the lower case characters slightly (the ‘x height’) to make them more legible.
+A lovely geometric typeface, originally designed by Rudolf Koch in 1927, it was then redesigned by Victor Caruso in 1975, whereby he increased the height of the lower case characters slightly (the ‘x height’) to make them more legible.
 This font has some beautiful quirks to it, including the upwards slant of the lower case ‘e’ character, the wonderful shape of the lower case ‘g’ and the diamond shaped dots on the ‘i’ and ‘j’, as well as at the bottom of the question and exclamation marks.
 Famously used for the type on the ‘Monopoly’ board game.

 My new modern-day favourite.
 I actually use this for most of my own presentations, as well as here on my website.
 Designed by Julieta Ulanovsky, this Google font was inspired by Montserrat, her local neighbourhood in Buenos Aires, where many of the urban posters and signs had a similar feel.
-I love this font for its cleanliness and the way it seems to hark back to some of the older classic sans serifs such as Avant Garde and Futura.
-It also comes in a good range of weights, from Thin, through to Black.
+I love this for its cleanliness and the way it seems to hark back to some of the older classic sans serifs such as Avant Garde and Futura.
+It also comes in a good range of font weights, from Thin, through to Black.

-A favourite font of mine on a similar level to Montserrat above.
+A favourite typeface of mine on a similar level to Montserrat above.
 This has a beautiful quirky lower case ‘g’ character, as well as a lovely ‘J’, which, despite having a form of slab serif, easily fits in with the other letter characters.
-Designed by Svetoslav Simov, it has a great range of weights and works well right down to and including a body copy scenario.
+Designed by Svetoslav Simov, it has a great range of font weights and works well right down to and including a body copy scenario.

 Originally designed by Andrew Paglinawan in 2008, Quicksand is a display sans serif with rounded stroke ends.
 It comes in four weights, Light, Regular, Medium and Bold.
 It works ok for body copy as well as for main headlines.
 A lovely tail to the upper case ‘Q’ and I do like that ampersand character.
 Quicksand is available as a free Google font.

 Designed by Aldo Novarese for the International Typeface Corporation in 1984.
-This is a great ‘in-between’ font that sits between sans and serif … with only very subtle serif details.
+This is a great ‘in-between’ typeface that sits between sans and serif … with only very subtle serif details.
 A range of weights and italics make this a really versatile font for many applications.

 A 1957 design by Adrian Frutiger, Univers, like Helvetica is based on clean Swiss principals, based originally on Akzidensk Grotesk from 1898.
 The great things about the Univers family is its modularity.
 Frutiger designed the whole family within a modular framework, so all the styles and weights within the family would work harmoniously together if necessary.
-The whole family is huge and flexible with weights from Light to Extra Black, as well as italics and condensed (above) and ultra condensed versions.
+The whole family is huge and flexible with font weights from Light to Extra Black, as well as italics and condensed (above) and ultra condensed versions.

 Another Google font here for you.
-Wire One is a thin condensed font designed by Alexei Vanyashin and Gayaneh Bagdasaryan from Cyreal Type Foundry.
+Wire One is a thin condensed typeface designed by Alexei Vanyashin and Gayaneh Bagdasaryan from Cyreal Type Foundry.
 Not advisable to use this font in too small a size, because of its thin nature, it would make lovely headline usage for the right kind of client.

-A clean, but characterful, sans serif condensed font, Yanone Kaffeesatz is reminiscent of 1920s coffee house typography, whilst still retaining a lovely modern feel.
+A clean, but characterful, sans serif condensed typeface, Yanone Kaffeesatz is reminiscent of 1920s coffee house typography, whilst still retaining a lovely modern feel.
 Designed in 2004 by Yanone.
 Comes in four different weights.

 Google font Zilla Slab was designed for internet company Mozilla, for their logotype / wordmark.
 This slab serif has a few more subtle curved details than most.
 Normally I'm a passionate despiser of italics, but I think the italic versions of Zilla Slab work really well (not italicised versions of the font also exist).
-The font comes in a really useful range of five weights.
+The typeface comes in a really useful range of five font weights.